1 Kings 11 – Solomon’s Decline and Death

 a.
 I will take you, and you shall reign over all your heart desires, and you shall be king over Israel: God ordained the division of Israel and the reign of Jeroboam.
 He did this as a judgment – a great judgment – upon Solomon for his embrace of idolatry.

 i.
 Both Jeroboam and David were appointed by God to follow after disobedient kings.
-David waited upon the Lord to make the throne clear, and God blessed his reign.
-Jeroboam did not wait on the Lord and he made his own way to the throne, and God did not bless his reign.
+David waited upon the LORD to make the throne clear, and God blessed his reign.
+Jeroboam did not wait on the LORD but made his own way to the throne, and God did not bless his reign.

 c.
 Solomon therefore sought to kill Jeroboam: This is another startling evidence of Solomon’s decline.
 God specifically said this would happen after the death of Solomon, and in judgment of Solomon’s apostasy.
 Solomon didn’t want to hear it, so he sought to kill Jeroboam.
 Solomon thought he could defeat God’s will in this, but he was unsuccessful.
 God’s word through Ahijah proved true.

 Now the rest of the acts of Solomon, all that he did, and his wisdom, are they not written in the book of the acts of Solomon?
 And the period that Solomon reigned in Jerusalem over all Israel was forty years.
 Then Solomon rested with his fathers, and was buried in the City of David his father.
 And Rehoboam his son reigned in his place.